5 Foods You Didn’t Know Are Bad for Your Teeth

 This one gets the ‘most surprising’ award.
 Bread and other foods high in starches, like pasta and rice, are not suspected of causing damage to your teeth, well, generally.

 Unfortunately, they do!
-This is because simple carbohydrates are broken down into sugars by our saliva, while chewing.
+This is because our saliva breaks down simple carbohydrates into sugars while chewing, which can negatively impact oral health.

-As we discussed on previously, these sugars create a breeding ground for bacteria in our mouth.
+As we discussed, these sugars create a breeding ground for bacteria in our mouths.
 This leads to a faster rate of tooth decay.

-Leaning towards whole-wheat and more complex carbohydrates like brown bread and sweet potatoes is a good way of preventing these harmful effects.
+Leaning towards whole-wheat and more complex carbohydrates like brown bread and sweet potatoes is a good way to prevent these harmful effects on oral health.

 Optimum Oral Health in Leichhardt

-My Local Dentists (previously Leichhardt Marketplace Dental) services and treatments are 100% personalised to you and your personal needs.
+My Local Dentist Leichhardt’s services and treatments are 100% personalised to you and your personal needs.

-Alongside our dentists, the supporting staff at My Local Dentists (previously Leichhardt Marketplace Dental) are extremely talented, dedicated, and experienced.
+Alongside our dentists, the supporting staff at My Local Dentists Leichhardt are incredibly talented, dedicated, and experienced.

-Working together, we ensure that each of your visit with us is as pleasant as possible.
+Working together, we ensure your visit is as pleasant as possible.

 GAP FREE Promotion for New Patients

-We believe prevention is essential to a beautiful and healthy smile, and so we will do everything we can to minimise any barriers to visiting the dentist.
+Prevention is essential to a beautiful and healthy smile, so we will do everything possible to minimise barriers to visiting the dentist.

-To achieve this, we do not charge a gap payment from any health fund for preventative services, and this includes your six-monthly check-up, scale and cleans, check-up X-rays, intraoral photos, personalised treatment plan and fluoride treatments.
+To accomplish this, we do not require a gap fee from any health fund for preventative services such as your six-monthly check-up, scale and clean, check-up X-rays, intraoral photographs, tailored treatment plans, and fluoride treatments.

 *for new patients only